The costs of COVID tests: Why insurance is charged more than individuals

 The local real estate agent got tested in the parking lot of a former K-Mart at S. Monaco Parkway and Evans Avenue.
 The drive-up testing site is operated by a local doctor’s clinic called Women’s Health Group, under the name COVID Drive-up.

-The medicare reimburse rate for a nasal swab COVID test is a $100 dollars but there’s no law that caps what a private facility can charge an insurance company.
+The Medicare reimburse rate for a nasal swab COVID test is a $100 but there’s no law that caps what a private facility can charge an insurance company.

 Insurance companies won’t pay whatever a facility asks for but generally insurance companies pay more than a medical facility charges a private paying person based upon contracts medical facilities have agreed to, in order to accept reimbursement from an insurance company.

-In the case of Scott Fitzgerald, his $787 bill was the combination of five separate charges.
+In the case of Scott Fitzgerald, his $787 dollar bill was the combination of 5 separate charges:

-A $277 physician fee, that’s the office visit, in Scott’s case the parking lot is considered a medical office.
-People without insurance pay $95 dollars for the physician fee.
+The largest chunk is $277 for a physician fee, that’s the office visit, in Scott’s case the parking lot is considered a medical office.
+People without insurance pay $95 for the physician fee.

-Then Scott’s insurance was charged $150 dollars for the antibody test, to see if he had COVID antibodies from a past infection.
-Someone without insurance would’ve been charged $45 dollars for the same antibody test.
+Then Scott’s insurance was charged $150 for the Antibody Test, to see if he had COVID antibodies from a past infection.
+Someone without insurance would’ve been charged $45 for the same Antibody Test.

-And finally, COVID drive-up charges insurance companies a separate $30 lab fee to cover staff PPE, personal protection equipment like medical gowns and masks.
+And finally, COVID Drive Drive-up charges insurance companies a separate $30 lab fee to cover staff PPE, personal protection equipment like medical gowns and masks.

-CIGNA negotiated the $787 bill down to $397 but that’s still nearly twice what a person paying out-of-pocket would’ve been asked to pay.
+Cigna negotiated the bill down to $397 but that’s still nearly twice what a person paying out of pocked would’ve been asked to pay.

 “If you charge my insurance company outrageous rates they in turn are going to turn around and pass that onto me the consumer and raise my premiums,” said Fitzgerald.